 Mochi is a Japanese confectionery treat.
 You can have it by itself or with a filling.
-Most popular is anko, red bean paste, or ice cream.
-For Christmas I got a DIY ice cream mochi set from Global Grub.
+The most popular is Anko, a red bean paste, or ice cream.
+For Christmas, I got a DIY ice cream mochi set from Global Grub.

 Making the mochi is super simple.
 This kit is great to work with friends or family.
 You start by packing your ice cream into the ice cream molds.
 I decided to do four of each for a total of eight.
 I needed to work fast as the gelato melts quickly.

 Do not be shy with the potato starch!
-Mochi is extremely sticky and the starch with help it not stick.
+Mochi is exceptionally sticky, and the starch with help it not stick.
 Once you have it rolled out, you can use the ring to cut it out into circular shapes.
 You can eat the remaining dough or reuse it.

 The ice cream mochi tasted great!
-The mochi part tasted very homemade like and the ice cream was nice and soft.
+The mochi part tasted very homemade, and the ice cream was nice and soft.
 Would do it again for sure!
 The kit was easy to do and a lot of fun.
-I would highly recommend the kit for anyone!
+I would highly recommend the equipment for anyone!